wahoti/BattleRoyalBot/README.md

 - punch
 - kick
-- evade
+- dodge - spend a lot of stamina to dodge attacks
+- dodge chance - equal to a crit
+- attacks include a number
-- guard
+- guard - spend a little stamina to reduce damage
-- counter
+- counter - predict an attack for a countr hit and dodge
-- grapple
+- grapple - ??

 - hosting (DigitalOcean)
   https://devdojo.com/howtoubuntu/run-a-discordjs-bot-on-ubuntu
   https://www.npmjs.com/package/pm2
   https://pm2.keymetrics.io/docs/usage/cluster-mode/
+- pm2 start app.js
+- pm2 list
+- pm2 delete

 to add a new command